 If the software or proprietary technologies we provide to a customer contain defects that increase our customer's cost of goods sold and time to market, these defects could significantly decrease the market acceptance of our design-to-silicon yield solutions.
 Any actual or perceived defects with our software or proprietary technologies may also hinder our ability to attract or retain industry partners or customers, leading to a decrease in our revenue.
-These defects are frequently found during the period following introduction of new software or proprietary technologies.
-Our software or proprietary technologies may also hinder our ability to attract or retain industry partners or customers, leading to a decrease in our revenue.
 These defects are frequently found during the period following introduction of new software or proprietary technologies or enhancements to existing software or proprietary technologies.
 Our software or proprietary technologies may contain errors not discovered until after customer implementation of the silicon design and manufacturing process recommended by us.
 If our software or proprietary technologies contain errors or defects, it could require us to expend significant resources to alleviate these problems, which could result in the diversion of technical and other resources from our other development efforts.